The Most Lucrative MBA Concentrations in the US

 Project Management

-A specialized MBA program in project management teaches students the ins and outs of leading and managing projects within a company.
+A specialized MBA program in Project Management teaches students the ins and outs of leading and managing projects within a company.
 This includes analyzing complex business data to make informed decisions for maximum success.
 Classes may cover topics such as company resources, business operations, and strategic planning.

 With an average salary of $90,000 per year, this concentration is highly sought after by employers.